 The extension had to follow the roofline of an existing conservatory and lean-to outbuilding across three different floor levels, whilst remaining in keeping with the design of the terraced street.

-The SUNFLEX SF75 system was chosen for its thermal efficiency performance as well as its sleek frames and narrow sightlines.
-The triple glazed aluminium folding doors achieve an incredibly low U-value of just 0.9W/m²K, which when combined with the green roof of the extension create a highly thermally efficient addition to the existing 19th century structure.
+The SUNFLEX SF75 system was chosen for its thermal efficiency performance, plus its sleek frames and narrow sightlines.
+The triple glazed aluminium folding doors achieve an incredibly low U-value of just 0.9W/m²K which, combined with the green roof of the extension, creates a highly thermally efficient addition to the existing 19th century structure.

-When closed the frames of the doors perfectly match-up with the frames of the off-centre gable end, yet when stacked at each end allow for the complete 6m wide span of the pitched roof to be open, filling the extension full of natural light whilst seamlessly connecting the open plan living space with the patio and garden beyond.
+When closed, the door frames perfectly match up with the frames of the off-centre gable end.
+When stacked at each end, they allow for the complete 6m wide span to be open.
+This fills the extension with natural light whilst seamlessly connecting the open plan living space with the patio and garden beyond.

-The kitchen area benefits from natural light thanks to a single top-hung IDS65 triple glazed aluminium window, whilst the existing structure of the ground floor benefits from the flat rooflights on the extension that draw light further into the home.
+The kitchen benefits from natural light thanks to a single top-hung IDS65 triple glazed aluminium window.
+The existing ground floor layout benefits from flat rooflights on the extension that draw light further into the home.